mxa0079/AppDI/README.md

 New feature in v 0.9.2-BETA.1:

-###Namespace based dynamic PageObject registration
+###Registering multiple PageObjects at once via their namespace (dynamic registration):

-Given that you have referenced/loaded a namespace containing clases that derive from PageObject, such as:
+Given that you have a namespace containing clases that derive from PageObject:

 ```csharp